Modern Books & Manuscripts Collection

 Poems and Letters

-Letters and poems sent to the Austin Dickinson family (MS Am 1118.5) Johnson HCL B. Some images; access restricted to the Harvard network.
+Letters and poems sent to the Austin Dickinson family (MS Am 1118.5) Johnson HCL B. Color digital facsimiles of poems available in open access; color digital facsimiles of letters by Emily Dickinson restricted to the Harvard network.

 Letters to Josiah Gilbert Holland and Elizabeth Chapin Holland (MS Am 1118.2) Includes some poems.
-A few images; access restricted to the Harvard network.
+Color digital facsimiles of poems available in open access; color digital facsimiles of letters by Emily Dickinson restricted to the Harvard network.

 Letters to various correspondents (MS Am 1118.4)